 Barrow Borough Council welcomes and encourages attendance and contributions by the public at its meetings.
-Public participation guidelines were agreed by Council in June 2020 as part of the Council's commitment to community governance and openness.
+Public participation guidelines are in place and support the Council's commitment to community governance and openness.

-The Council has recently developed an ambitious customer service strategy which defines how we will engage with customers and other stakeholders and involve them in improving our services.
+The Council has an ambitious customer service strategy which defines how we will engage with customers and other stakeholders and involve them in improving our services.